In addition to our flagships, we have great seasonal styles and are always creating new beers!

 Brewed with our good friends at Southern Pines Brewing, this recipe was borrowed from the one and only Kissin’ Kate Barlow.
 Looking like a straight peach in the glass, there’s no getting around what this beer is – pure peach juice.
 Brewed with a French farmhouse yeast, the orchard fruit esters from fermentation mingle wonderfully with the fruit and acidity.
 With a medium body, but bubbly carbonation, you’ll definitely feel the fuzz on this one.
 Brewed with a pound per gallon of peaches, and local grown Carolina Malt House malt.

-Be on the lookout for our collaboration with our friends at Bhramari Brewing Company!
+This delicious gose was brewed with our friends at Bhramari Brewing Company!